 When we entered the lobby of our hotel, everything was so beautiful!
 I was surprised that it was an open-air lobby because I thought it would get uncomfortably hot for the employees and customers, but learned later that Aruba has a constant breeze everyday coming from the trade winds, so it never feels too hot.

 Our hotel had two sections: The Marina Hotel and the Ocean Suites.
-Ryan did an awesome job by choosing to stay at the Ocean Suites, which was across the street from where we checked in.
+We chose the Ocean Suites, which was across the street from the main lobby.
 There is a shuttle that takes you back and forth the hotels, but if you don't have any luggage, it's any easy 3-5 minute walk.

 The room was very spacious with a smart layout.
 The king bed was in a room of it's own with a closet and TV.
 There were two entrances into the bathroom from the bedroom and the main entrance.
 In the little hallway is a kitchenette and then you walk in to the living room with a cute dining table for two, a couch and another TV.
-I love that they separated the bedroom and living room because I always wake up a lot earlier than Ryan, so I was able to do my own thing in the morning in the living room while Ryan got to sleep in peace and quiet in the closed-off bedroom.
+I love that they separated the bedroom and living room because I always wake up early, so I was able to do my own thing in the morning in the living room while the other got to sleep in peace and quiet in the closed-off bedroom.

-As soon as we checked-in, Ryan announced another surprise: we were going to get a couple's massage in an hour!
-He booked the most incredible massage I have ever had at Spa del Sol right on the beach (about a 10-minute car ride from our hotel).
+As soon as we checked-in, I had another surprise: we were going to get a massage in an hour!
+It was the most incredible massage I have ever had at Spa del Sol right on the beach (about a 10-minute car ride from our hotel).
 As soon as we walked in, they greeted us by our names and escorted us to a locker and private showers.
 Once we showered, we put on the robe and slippers they provided and proceeded to the beach huts on the beach where we would have our massages.
 I have always dreamed of getting a massage on the beach and it was everything I had imagined and more!

 That night, we walked around the hotel grounds, which had a lot of stores and restaurants.
 On the Oceans Suites side, there are many restaurants to choose from including American, Dutch, Cuban, Italian, and Japanese.
 On the Marina side, there is a little mall with stores like Michael Kors, Zara, and Guess.
 We chose to eat at a restaurant right near our hotel called Sidebar and had a lovely dinner outside with some cocktails and hamburgers.
 The service was superb and the vibe was perfect.